segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/braze-swift.md

 > info "Tip"
 > To lower [Data Point](https://www.braze.com/docs/user_guide/onboarding_with_braze/data_points/) use, limit the events you send to Braze to those that are relevant for campaigns and segmentation to the Braze destination.
 For more information, see [Schema Controls](/docs/protocols/schema/).

-The Braze Swift destination plugin currently only supports sending `logPurchase` events, and cusotm evnets are not supported in device mode.
+The Braze Swift destination plugin currently only supports sending `logPurchase` events, and custom events are not supported in device mode.
 Please review the [plugin code](https://github.com/braze-inc/analytics-swift-braze/blob/main/Sources/SegmentBraze/BrazeDestination.swift) for more information.

 Braze supports currency codes as specified in [their Purchase Object Specification](https://www.braze.com/docs/api/objects_filters/purchase_object/).
 Be aware that any currency reported other than USD displays in [the Braze UI in USD based on the exchange rate on the date it was reported](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/analytics/logging_purchases/#logging-purchases).